LogtalkDotOrg/logtalk3/manuals/_sources/refman/methods/phrase_1.rst.txt

 ::

-   phrase(NonTerminal)
+   phrase(GrammarRuleBody)

-This non-terminal takes a non-terminal or a grammar rule body and parses it using the implicit difference list of tokens.
+This non-terminal takes a grammar rule body and parses it using the implicit difference list of tokens.
 A common use is to wrap what otherwise would be a naked variable in a grammar rule body.

 Modes and number of proofs
 --------------------------